thewca/wca-regulations/wca-regulations-2012.md

   - 1e1) A judge is responsible for executing the procedures of the event.
     - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able ensure that all WCA Regulations are followed at all times.
   - 1e2) Each competitor shall be available for judging, if needed by organisation team.
 Penalty: disqualification from the competition.
 - 1f) Each event must have one or more scramblers.
-Exception: puzzles that are not scrambled
+Exception: puzzles that are not scrambled [NOTE: Why Exception?
+All puzzles are scrambled.]
   - 1f1) A scrambler applies scramble sequences to prepare solved puzzles for attempts.
   - 1f2) Each competitor shall be available for scrambling, if needed by organisation team.
 Penalty: disqualification from the competition.
+[NOTE: What if competitor does not know how?]
 - 1g) Each event must have one or more score takers.
   - 1g1) A score taker is responsible for compiling results.
   - 1g2) Any change to the result on a score sheet must be made the discretion of the WCA Delegate.
 - 1h) Competitors in the same round of an event may be divided into heats.
   - 1h1) Scramblers for a round must not scramble for competitors in their own heat before they have finished all of their attempts for the round.
 Scramblers and judges must not see or judge any scrambles from their heat that they have not attempted yet.
   - 1h2) Competitors in the same heat must use the same scramble sequences.
 Different heats must use different scramble sequences.
+[NOTE: This means that for Nationals, we will have to either keep track of who is in which heat when we call up the next one even though the current one is not yet done.
+Either that, or lose time by waiting until all heats are done.
+Seems like this regulation will waste time at large competitions.]
 - 1j) All officials may compete in the competition.
 - 1k) Officials may serve multiple roles (e.g. organisation team, WCA Delegate, judge, score taker, scrambler).